 - Stay in the shade whenever possible

-- Fill a spray bottle with ice water and gently mist your dog’s head
+- Fill a spray bottle with ice water and gently mist your dog’s head and belly

 - Buy a cooling pad